Home / Journals / JRM / Vol.3, No.1, 2015

 Journal of Renewable Materials, Vol.3, No.1, pp. 28-33, 2015, DOI:10.7569/JRM.2014.634136

 Abstract This study assesses present preliminary Life Cycle Inventory for rapeseed oil polyols suitable for the production of polyurethane, which is one of the most widely used polymer materials.
 Due to growing environmental problems, the polyurethane industry is seeking bio-based raw materials.
 A study was carried out for rapeseed oil triethanolamine polyol developed at Latvian State Institute of Wood Chemistry.
 The cradle-to-gate study was carried out with functional unit of 1 kg rapeseed oil polyol synthesized in a scaled-up pilot reactor.
-The results show that at the midpoint level the production of rapeseed oil has the highest impact in the following… More >
+The results show that at the midpoint level the production of rapeseed oil has the More >

 • Open AccessOpen Access